Classic Motorcycle Build

 900 vs 1000 Sportster cylinders

-I have seen 1000cc cylinder bolt holes that have been ovaled out to make them fit on 900cc cases.
-This practice may have been tolerable 50 years ago, but hopefully nobody here in the 21st century thinks this is still a good idea.
+I have seen 1000cc cylinder bolt holes that have been ovaled out with a drill or file to make them fit on 900cc cases.
+This practice may have been tolerable 50 years ago, but hopefully nobody here in the 21st century thinks this is still a good idea!

 Stroker Oil Hole Relocation